 Statehood is the most appropriate mechanism to grant the United States citizens who reside in the District of Columbia the full rights and privileges of American citizenship.
 These rights include not only equal representation in the United States House of Representatives and the United States Senate but also full control over local affairs.

-DC residents also elect two United States Senators and a United States Representative who are not recognized by Congress.
+DC residents also elect two United States Senators and a United States Representative.
 This “shadow” congressional delegation lobbies Congress on statehood for the District.
-The current senators are Michael D. Brown and Paul Strauss.
-DC’s current representative is Franklin Garcia.
+The current US Senators are Michael D. Brown and Paul Strauss.
+DC’s current US Representative is Franklin Garcia.

 Delegate Holmes Norton has introduced the New Columbia Admission Act (H.R.
 317) that would grant DC statehood.
 She has also introduced the District of Columbia Budget Autonomy Act of 2015 (H.R.
 552) which would grant the District budget autonomy.

-In 2014, the DC City Council passed legislation to create the New Columbia Statehood Commission.
-The Commission will act as an independent agency within DC government and provide support to the statehood delegation in promoting statehood and voting rights to the District.
+In 2014, the Council of the District of Columbia created the New Columbia Statehood Commission to coordinate the District's statehood initiatives.
+The Commission is an independent agency within DC government providing support to the Statehood Congressional Delegation in promoting statehood and voting rights to the District.
 The Commission is comprised of Mayor Muriel Bowser, Council Chairman Phil Mendelson, Senators Paul Strauss and Michael D. Brown, and Representative Franklin Garcia.
 The Commission met twice in 2015 (see information about the first Commission meeting and select here for information about the second meeting).
-The activities of the Commission will be managed by an Executive Director and meetings and activities of the Commission will be posted to this website.
+Information about meetings and activities of the Commission will be posted to this website.